berill98/cozy-cabin/README.md

 - [W3C](https://www.w3.org/) - Used for validation.
 - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
 - [Am I Responsive](http://ami.responsivedesign.is/) - Used to test responsiveness of the site on different screen sizes.
+- [Autoprefixer](https://autoprefixer.github.io/) - Used to add vendro prefixes to my CSS.

 ## Testing